Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Number of healthy members is...

-Metrics to capture using external tools such as Datadog
+Metrics that should be collected using external tools such as Datadog

-In addition to the standard features of Atlas and Cloud Manager, you can use external monitoring tools such as Datadog and Percona Monitoring and Management (PMM) to enable more flexible alert settings and early detection of problems.
+In addition to the standard features of Atlas and Cloud Manager, leveraging external monitoring tools such as Datadog and Percona Monitoring and Management (PMM) enables more flexible alert configuration and earlier detection of failures.

-Here are some key metrics you should capture:
+Below are some key metrics that you should collect.

 • Memory: Memory usage